FranckLab/DIC-Simulator/README.md

 **Health Warning!**

-The algorithm expects the your specle pattern to cover the entire field-of-view of the image you provide and will either error out or provide eroneous result if this is not the case.
+The algorithm expects the the specle pattern to cover the entire field-of-view of the image and will either error out or provide eroneous result if this is not the case.

 ## FAQ
 **The GUI looks squashed and button don't appear properly, what should I do?**